Skip to content

 Synchronize data between Mythic C2 and Nemesis, including callbacks, tasks, and file downloads.

-The ./tools/mythic_connect.sh script wraps the docker compose syntax automatically.
+The ./tools/mythic_connect.sh script wraps the docker syntax automatically.

 Configuration